 We raised awareness in Canada about the plight of cheetahs

-Hosted Dr. Laurie Marker for a range of meetings and roundtables in Vancouver, Toronto (twice), London, reaching 500 Canadians.
+Hosted Dr. Laurie Marker for a range of meetings and roundtables in Vancouver, Toronto (twice), London, Ottawa, reaching close to 600 Canadians.

 Presented to school students about conservation and the need to save the cheetah – reaching 200 school kids